Embryo Disposition Options

 ReproTech requires documentation of final disposition, including notarized signatures of our patients.
 When you are ready to make a donation of your embryos, or if you just have questions, please contact us and we would be happy to explain the process and send you the required form.

-Currently only accepting PGD and/or PGS -tested and -affected embryos - ALL TYPES.
+Currently only accepting PGD and/or PGS -tested and -affected embryos; resulting embryos may not be from donor oocytes or donor sperm.
 The primary focus of the study is the development of disease affected human embryonic stem cell lines.

 Contact RTL if you have any questions or would like to become a recipient of donor embryos.